 Boston Conservation Commission

-COVID-19 UPDATE: Due to the current public health emergency, we are currently only accepting applications with a signed extension form.
-Additionally, MassDEP has released a guidance document for any new applications being submitted, and a frequently asked questions sheet for other questions.
+COVID-19 UPDATE: The Massachusetts Department of Environmental Protection (MassDEP) has released a guidance document for any new applications being submitted.
+They also have a frequently asked questions sheet for other questions.

 Protecting and restoring our natural environment and ecosystems is central to our mission.
 We know when people have clean parks and water, they are healthier and happier.